Swintabel/Swintabel/README.md

 - 📫 You can reach me on **swintabel95@gmail.com**

-- ⚡ I enjoy **researching, building data anlytic dashboards and singing.**
+- ⚡ I enjoy **researching, building data anlaytic dashboards and singing.**

 <br>